DuyguKeskek/mirca.github.io/_posts/2016-05-02-gsoc-astropy-bonding-period-week-two.md

 <p style='text-align: justify;'>
 So, in that meeting, we did discuss my first tasks for the project, and they'll be the following:
 <ol>
-<li> Write a consistent API proposal for an interface that performs point spread function photometry in crowded fields
+<li> Write a consistent API proposal for an interface that performs point spread function photometry in crowded fields</li>
-<li> Provide uncertainties on fitted parameters (Astropy issue #1827)
+<li> Provide uncertainties on fitted parameters (Astropy issue #1827)</li>
 </ol>
 </p>